Coolhand2/tournament_app/README.md

 **_These policies are currently not enforced, due to this being a 1-man project._**

-**_The following are liable to change at any time, upon approval of project and team leaders._**
+**_The following are liable to change at any time, upon gaining other people to handle certain functions; pending their feedback, of course._**

 ### Team Positions

-- Project Manager (creates release schedule, and schedules for hot fixes as necessitated by Team Managers)
+* Project Manager (creates release schedule, and schedules for hot fixes as necessitated by Team Managers)
-- Build Manager (creates a release candidate for testing, or a final version for distribution)
+* Build Manager (creates a release candidate for testing, or a final version for distribution)
-- Team Manager (schedules issues for releases)
+* Team Manager (schedules issues for releases)

 ### Project Policies